chronoxor/FastBinaryEncoding/documents/FBE.md

 ```

 [Final model](../README.md#fbe-final-serialization) is more compact, but you
-will loose [versioning](#versioning) and any possibility to extend the struct
+will loose [versioning](../README.md#versioning) and the possibility to extend
-with new fields:
+the struct with new fields:

 ![struct-final](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/struct-final.png)